 That depends on what you want the plants to do within your aquarium or terrarium.
 Different colors of light affect the growth of plants in different ways.
 As I mentioned earlier, blue light is known to promote the growth of leaves and stems while red light is known to promote flower growth.
 In addition, blue and red light both help to increase the photosynthesis rate of plants and help to promote photosynthetic efficiency.

 For accurate results on light color, we use kelvin as a form of measurement.
-On a spectrum of visible light, we can predictably look at any color a light puts out and assign a number value to it.
+On a visible light spectrum, we can predictably look at any color a light puts out and assign a number value to it.
 If you’re looking for a neat app that’s free to use to measure the color temperature of light, check out this article where we cover how to measure the brightness of the light for optimal plant growth.

 Warm White Light (2700k)